Knots, reef knot for reefing a boat's sail

 Trucker's Hitch

 The Trucker's Hitch or Trucker's Knot is really useful when you are tying down a load onto a trailer, or tying a canoe on the top of a car.
-It allows you to easily tighten the rope as you go and fasten the end.
+It allows you to get good tension on the rope to keep the load in place.

 Tying a Trucker's Hitch